ericoporto/ags-manual-wiki/Camera.md

 Removes an existing camera.
 Primary camera can be never removed and this command issued for the primary camera will be ignored.

-**IMPORANT:** in **Game.Cameras** array cameras are arranged in the order they were created.
+**IMPORTANT:** in **Game.Cameras** array cameras are arranged in the order they were created.
 When you delete one in the middle all the following cameras will be shifted towards beginning of array.

 *See Also:* [Camera.Create](Camera#create), [Game.Camera](Game#camera), [Game.Cameras](Game#cameras)